Nigel Tao

 63 11 yyyyyyyyyyyyyyyyyyyyyyyyyy zzzz 26+4

 “xxxx” means up-to-5 byms are encoded with a “reverse” binary tree.
 Each Slot has its own “xxxx” binary tree probabilities.
-The trees have different sizes (number of levels), ranging from 1 to 5 inclusive.
+The trees have different depths, ranging from 1 to 5 inclusive.

 “yyyy” means up-to-26 byms.
 Each has a fixed 50% probability.